evanTheTerribleWarrior/sendgrid-dynamic-blocks/README.md

 ## Pre-requisites
 1. Install the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart#install-twilio-cli)
 2. Install the [serverless toolkit](https://www.twilio.com/docs/labs/serverless-toolkit/getting-started)
-3. Create a [Sendgrid API Key](https://docs.sendgrid.com/ui/account-and-settings/api-keys).
+3. Create a [SendGrid API Key](https://docs.sendgrid.com/ui/account-and-settings/api-keys).
 You don't need to give it full permissions. `Template Engine` should be enough
 4. (Optional) Create a [Segment CDP Source](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/quickstart) If you want to send data like Web Vitals to Segment CDP, create a Javascript Source - we will use the Write Key below

 ## Setup